s0rta/revengate-new/loose-ends.md

 ## Developer Efficiency
 - [ ] function to dump detailed status of all the actors on a board

+## Combat
+- over healing problem:
+-- desirable for spells, not for potions or "regular" healing items -- we can increase the pace of the game by letting the over HPs expire slowly
+--- we have to figure out how to give feedback to the player if we do that

 ## Strategies
 - [ ] Tracking asserts that the target is on the same board
 - [ ] Hero will sometimes move into an enemy while travelling